leuville/leuville-arduino-lmic-easy/README.md

 ### LMICWrapper
 LMICWrapper is a base class for LoRaWAN endnodes built on top of LMIC library.
 It has been tested with two LMIC implementations (see Required libraries section).

 LMICWrapper stores LoRaWAN messages into a deque object (STL) which acts as à FIFO list of messages waiting to be sent.
 Each time runloopOnce() is called, a LMIC callback job is registered to send first back object of this deque.
-When the callback job
+When the callback job is performed, the first-out message is sent and removed from the deque.
+By this way, LoRaWAN messages are not

 ### ProtobufEndnode<>
 ProtobufEndnode is a subclass of LMICWrapper which uses ProtocolBuffer to serialize/deserialize LoRaWAN messages.